 G2 Rating: 4.5/5 on G2

-Best Use Case: Product teams running periodic user research studies, concept validation, pricing research, or qualitative studies where survey design quality and complex conditional logic matter more than in-product delivery or always-on metric tracking.
+Best Use Case: Product teams running periodic user research studies, concept validation, pricing research, or qualitative studies where survey design quality and complex conditional logic matter more than in-product delivery or ongoing metric tracking.

-10. Qualtrics: Best for Enterprise-Grade Product Research and Predictive Analytics
+12. Qualtrics: Best for Enterprise-Grade Product Research and Predictive Analytics

 Key Features